Is locomotor training for spinal cord injury recovery right for you?

 For example, if you’re paralyzed from the neck down, rehabilitation therapy will prioritize recovering arm functions.

-Some movement in the legs is required, which means that paraplegics with incomplete spinal cord injuries will benefit most from locomotor training.
+Some movement in the legs is required, which means that incomplete spinal cord injury patients with paraplegia will benefit most from locomotor training.

 However, there is still hope for complete spinal cord injury patients!
 When combined with electrical stimulation, locomotor training can get individuals with motor complete SCIs on their feet again.